A month-long showcase of films by iconic Japanese anime house Studio Ghibli is on now in Australia.

 This documentary follows filmmakers Miyazaki, Toshio Suzuki and Isao Takahata over the course of one year.

-The national film festival will run from August 24 to September 20.
+The national film festival is on from August 24 to September 20.
 For program details and tickets visit studioghibli.com.au/celebratestudioghibli/.